Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 The mirrored twin of _wishful thinking_ is the negative reaction of developers to reports.
 They may treat discovered omissions and bugs as accusations of bad performance (mostly wrong).

-And yes, this means more job, stress and diversion.
+And yes, this means more efforts, stress, and diversion.

-This will discourage testers from reporting the facts or soft-pedal them.
+This will discourage testers from reporting the facts or soft-pedaling them.

 ### Bad domain knowledge

 "Blind" programming and testing of the subjects is akin to technical translation by linguists.

-### Undervalue of foolproof checks, "criminal energy", and vandalism
+### Undervaluation of foolproof checks, "criminal energy", and vandalism

 Stories of many system breaches and epic fails began with "Who would ever...".